 So, the next question is – was Mary created without original sin?

-If Mary is to bear sinless Jesus it would make theological sense that, she, herself, needs to be without sin.
+If Mary is to bear sinless Jesus it would make theological sense that, she, herself, needs to made without sin.
 Moreover, the idea that Mary was created without sin is implied when the angel said, “Hail you who are full of grace, the Lord is with thee” (Luke 1:28).
-Here, a holy angel is practically bowing down before Mary.
+The word “hail” is what one said when before a person of royalty and high honor – much like people would declare, “Hail Caesar.”
+So, in this verse a holy angel is practically bowing down before Mary.
 Thus, this shows if Mary is “full of grace” she is sinless.
-So, if Mary was not subject to original sin, then she would not have to suffer bodily corruption in human decay after death.
+If Mary was not subject to original sin, then she would not have to suffer bodily corruption in human decay after death.
 This idea is why the teaching on the Assumption is very likely.
 That is, she was received bodily into heaven and resurrected (whether she died or not, which is not defined), without going through the usual process that we all go through.

 The teaching that Mary was assumed into heaven builds off the evidence that Mary is the New Eve and The Ark of The New Covenant.
 To familiarize yourself with Mary as the New Eve and the New Ark see here.
 If Mary is the New Eve that means just like Eve was created without sin Mary was created without sin.
 If Mary is the New Eve, who shares in the New Adam’s victory over sin, then she should also share in his victory over death and physical decay.